keplergl/kepler.gl/README.md

 - Default: `map`

 The id of this KeplerGl instance. `id` is required if you have multiple KeplerGl instances in your app.
-It defines the prop name of this KeplerGl state that stored in the KeplerGl reducer.
-For example. the state of the KeplerGl component with id `foo` is stored in `state.keplerGl.foo`.
+It defines the prop name of the KeplerGl state that is stored in the KeplerGl reducer.
+For example, the state of the KeplerGl component with id `foo` is stored in `state.keplerGl.foo`.

-In case you create multiple kepler.gl instances using the same id, kepler.gl state defined by the entry will be overridden by the latest instance and reset to a blank state.
+In case you create multiple kepler.gl instances using the same id, the kepler.gl state defined by the entry will be overridden by the latest instance and reset to a blank state.